Umesh92x/TimeSeriesEDA/README.md

 ### Installation

-1. Clone the repo : Clone it on your suitable project path git clone https://github.com/Umesh92x/ExploratoryDataAnalysis.git
+1. Clone the repo: Clone it on your suitable project path git clone https://github.com/Umesh92x/ExploratoryDataAnalysis.git

 ### Execution

+#### Step 1
 Once cloned; it contains
 1. Config file : A ConfigEDA.ini file
 2. Ipynp file : Exploratory_Data_Analysis.ipynb
 3. Sample CSV file : SampleSalesData.csv
 4. Output CSV file and screenshots

+#### Step 2

+1. Open the config .ini file and add the path and file name.
+Leave other fields as it is
+2. Opne the Notebook
+3. Run the Notebook via the 'Re-run whole notebook' option
+4. It may take 3-4 mins with Any CPU and RAM.
+Time computation can be viewed in the output doc file (Output folder)